wp-plugins/wp-fastest-cache/readme.txt

 Wpfc does not create .htaccess automatically so you need to create empty one.

-= Does Wpfc work with WPMU (Wordpress Multisite) properly? = No. Wpfc does not support Wordpress Multisite.
+= Does Wpfc work with WPMU (Wordpress Multisite) properly? = No. Wpfc does not support Wordpress Multisite yet.

 == Upgrade notice ==